concierge/Concierge/README.md

 ```
 Replace each of the angle bracketed strings (`<...>`) with the respective information written inside the brackets and update your slack team configuration to match.

+To start in slack mode, run `node main.js slack`.

 #### Skype Integration
-To start in slack mode, run `node main.js skype`.
 Create a new file, `config.json` that has the following:
 ```
 {